square/connect-api-examples/connect-examples/v2/csharp_payment/README.md

 ## Setup

-1. Open `./appsettings.json`.
+1. create a file `./appsettings.json` by copying `./appsettings.json.example`.
 Specify `Environment`, and replace `AccessToken`, `LocationId`, and `ApplicationId` with your sandbox or production credentials.
 You can get your credentials from your Square application created at [Square Developer Portal](https://developer.squareup.com/apps).
 <b>WARNING</b>: never upload `appsettings.json` with your credentials or access token.

 1. Esure you have `dotnet` instealled (`dotnet --version` in your terminal).
 If not, please download [.net core 2.0+](https://www.microsoft.com/net/download/)